 News & Events

-The Planning Application for the development of the historic, Grade II-listed Royal Bell site is now live on Bromley Council’s Planning Application website…
+The Planning Application for the development of the Grade II-listed Royal Bell site is live on Bromley Council’s planning application website…

 Voluntary Public Consultation and Exhibition

 We will be holding a Voluntary Public Consultation at The Royal Bell from 4pm-7pm on Wednesday 6th June…

 On Friday 4th May the Royal Bell team met with representatives from Historic England, the Victorian Society and…

 Do you have a story of times spent at The Royal Bell or photos of the building over the years, if so the team would love to hear from you, please email firstname.lastname@example.org or complete the below form to get in touch.